 4. Avoid alcohol

-Alcohol is believed to impair ovarian function, aggravate PMS symptoms and negatively affect fertility, according to the SLU School of Medicine.
+Alcohol is believed to impair ovarian function, aggravate PMS symptoms and negatively affect fertility, according to the Saint Louis University School of Medicine Department of Obstetrics, Gynecology, and Women’s Health Center for Endometriosis.
 Plus, alcoholic beverages tend to have added sugar, which can prevent other vital nutrients from being absorbed.

 5. Limit red meat